 Muscle contraction occurs as a result of a stimulus usually originating from the nervous system either on a voluntary or involuntary basis.
 When muscle contraction occurs the myofibril segments shorten as a result of the actin filament caps sliding along the myosin filaments.
 Bands across the myofibril produce the striped effect of skeletal muscle.
 The muscular system provides the power for the animal and it is here that much of the energy contained in the diet is utilised for normal involuntary and voluntary activity.

-There are two types of skeletal muscle fibres found in birds – white and red.
-All muscles have some white fibres and some red fibres.
+There are white and red types of skeletal muscle fibres found in birds and all muscles have some white fibres and some red fibres.
 However, the proportion varies and some muscles are predominantly white and others predominantly red or dark.
 White fibres lack a compound called myoglobin, but store more glycogen and have a fast contraction of short duration.
 They have little staying power.
 The breast muscles of fowls, the muscles of flight, are predominantly white fibres and fowls have very poor flying ability.
 They fly very short distances with a very rapid wing movement.
 Red fibres have myoglobin and other cellular structures for continuous production of energy for contraction.
 These fibres have a slow contraction of long duration.
 The flight muscles of flying birds consist mainly of red fibres.